AlexStack/Google-Recaptcha-to-any-form/README.md

 show($site_key,$after_field_id='Form_ContactForm_Comment', $debug='no_debug', $extra_class="mt-4 mb-4", $please_tick_msg="Please tick the I'm not robot checkbox");
 ```

+- You can use your own code to display the recaptcha if you want.
+Just make sure the form action method is POST, then you can use the verify() in your backend script.

-# How to verify it on backend script
+# How to verify it in the backend script

 - Import the GoogleRecaptcha class: